LanceLRQ/deer-executor/README-zh_CN.md

 ## ✨ Features
  - Most languages supported.
- - You can standalone build and run it
+ - You can standalone build and run it.
  - Support Linux and Darwin(MacOS), maybe Windows in the future.

 ## 📦 Get && Install